Class: Net::HTTP

 response = http.request_get('/index.html')

-# The entity body is already read in this case.
+# The entity body is already read here.

 p response['content-type']